kipos-lang/kipos/Roadmap.md

 - [x] all the fancy; named args, constructors, multi-bops, spreads
 - [x] in a table, need to be able to do a 'drop-table' mode.

+# Debug parsing

+- [ ] let's have the ability to show the parsed stuff pls

 # Getting macroy

 - [ ] need to be able to do ffi imports, so I can import the dsl functions